lotte-detaeye/cub3D/README.md

 Here's a brief breakdown of the process:

-Raycasting Loop: The player’s field of view is divided into vertical strips, and rays are cast to detect walls in the maze.
+*Raycasting Loop: The player’s field of view is divided into vertical strips, and rays are cast to detect walls in the maze.

-Distance Calculation: The distance between the player and the walls is calculated to determine how tall the walls should appear.
+*Distance Calculation: The distance between the player and the walls is calculated to determine how tall the walls should appear.

-Wall Rendering: Based on the distance, walls are drawn as vertical strips, creating the illusion of depth.
+*Wall Rendering: Based on the distance, walls are drawn as vertical strips, creating the illusion of depth.

 ## 🚀 Getting Started

 Prerequisites

-  linux
+*Linux

-  MiniLibX library (included in the project)
+*MiniLibX library (included in the project)

 Building the Project